Schellbach/coins/README.md

 Adopting the smallest unit as the primary measure ensures a consistent standard that can scale smoothly as Bitcoin adoption grows.

 2. Persistent Mindset:
-Using "coins" retains a layered decimal approach, allowing users to continue thinking in terms of stacking a subunit to earn bitcoin (BTC and coins).
+Using "coins" retains a layered decimal approach, allowing users to continue thinking in terms of stacking a subunit to earn bitcoin (collect 100,000,0000 coins for a "whole bitcoin").
 This reduces complexity.

 3. Flexible User Experience:
-Users can toggle between BTC for large amounts and coins for small amounts.
+Users can toggle between bitcoin(₿) for large amounts and coins(¢) for small amounts.
 Given existing heuristics, coins creates a unified view of value, it unifies the user experience.

 4. Alignment with the Protocol’s Nature:
 The "coins" proposal aligns the displayed value with the integral nature of Bitcoin’s ledger while continuing to provide fractional units.
 Using "coins" embraces the fundamental integer-based accounting that Bitcoin employs.